zulip/zulip/help/desktop-notifications.md

 {settings_tab|notifications}

 1. Under **Desktop message notifications**, click **Send a test notification**.
-   If notifications are working, you will receive a **Test notification**.
+   If notifications are working, you will receive a test notification.

 {end_tabs}